 Sea Paradise is an original manta ray tour expert in Hawaii, helping its guests get up close and personal with these majestic creatures since 1985.

-They are a valued member of the Hawaii Ecotourism Association and dedicate a lot of resources to environmental conservation and community service projects.
+They are a valued member of the Sustainable Tourism Association of Hawai’i and dedicate a lot of resources to environmental conservation and community service projects.
 For example, they donate and volunteer for the Surfrider Foundation and the Hawaii Wildlife Fund.

-We are affiliate partners with Sea Paradise meaning that we receive a percentage for each successful booking made through our website.
-This happens without any additional charge to you! (read more on the use of those links on our website here).
+We are affiliate partners with Sea Paradise and any booking on this page you make is made directly with Sea Paradise.
+We receive a percentage from the activity provider for each successful booking made through our website but this happens without any additional charge to you. (read more on the use of those links on our website here).

 By booking tours through our website you support LoveBigIsland.com and help us to provide you and future visitors with free and high quality information about the Big Island.
 Thanks, you guys are amazing!